mangrovedao/mangrove-core/test/core/ticktree/README.md

 Mangrove's tick tree is quite complex due to the different levels each being stored separately as well as some things being stored in `local`.
 There are there many scenarios to test, e.g, updating an offer to another tick within the same `Leaf` is different than updating it to a tick below a different `level1` position.

-## Tick scenarios
+## TickTreeIndex scenarios

-### Tick of interest, higher tick, and lower tick
+### TickTreeIndex of interest, higher tick, and lower tick

 For all the tests, there's a notion of "tick of interest", a higher tick, and a lower tick.
 This allows us to capture the different scenarios where ticks are in the same/different leaf, level0, level1, and level2. `TickTreeTest` contains functions for generating all relevant higher and lower ticks for a given tick of interest.
-Combinations of three such ticks (including the absence of higher/lower) is captured by the `TickScenario` struct.
+Combinations of three such ticks (including the absence of higher/lower) is captured by the `TickTreeIndexScenario` struct.

-For each test contract, these we define a `*Scenario` struct (eg `UpdateOfferScenario`) that defines what a scenario looks like and we describe how the `TickScenario` should be interpreted in these scenarios.
+For each test contract, these we define a `*Scenario` struct (eg `UpdateOfferScenario`) that defines what a scenario looks like and we describe how the `TickTreeIndexScenario` should be interpreted in these scenarios.

 ## Structure of test contracts